iKonHype/lnkc-api/README.md

 # Lnkc - The URL Shortener

-Link Sea (lnkc) is a simple URL shortener
+A simple paste and go URL shortener

-By iKonHype
+By Kaveen Hyacinth